 So I’ll use this ticket to make sure we expand the paths in the mcollective libdir before adding it to our internal path list but I cant do much about the -I behavior

 #5 Updated by R.I.
-Pienaar over 1 year ago
+Pienaar almost 4 years ago

 - Status changed from Accepted to Needs Decision